open-craft/sprints/README.rst

     a) First column contains sprint number (you can create multiple role tasks for one week by dividing sprint into parts, e.g. `Sprint 100a, Sprint 100b` - each in a separate row).
     b) Next columns' headers contain role names prefixed by the full cell name (e.g. `Cell_1 FF`) and their fields contain assignees for the tickets.
+    c) The "Date" column is omitted.

-    The metadata (name, of these ticket is defined in `JIRA_CELL_ROLES`.
+    The metadata (name, duration, story points), of these tickets is defined in `JIRA_CELL_ROLES`.
 Please see its docstring for the detailed explanation of its format.

 Sustainability
 ^^^^^^^^^^^^^^
-Both dashboards are aware of the sprint board’s current view (whether it’s showing cells/cell’s board/person’s board).
+The Sustainability Dashboard and Budget Dashboard (both described below) are aware of the sprint board’s current view (whether it’s showing cells/cell’s board/person’s board).
 Therefore, when you click on the cell’s name, the sustainability dashboard recalculates its data for displaying cell/person-related data only.

 **TODO**: there is a rework of the columns planned for the next sprint, so this section will be expanded.